malteschoen/pttModelStudies/README.md

 The picture above shows that the zero-shear viscosity has no effect on die swell.

-## Effect of relaxation time lambda in the exponential model
+## Chapter 4:  Effect of relaxation time lambda in the exponential model

 ![lambdaViscosity](https://github.com/malteschoen/pttModelStudies/blob/main/newPictures/003a_effect_of_lambda.png)